javier-santuy/javier-santuy/README.md

 To continuously learn and explore new technologies in the data analytics ecosystem.

-To deepen my expertise in advanced Business Intelligence tools and Machine Learning.
+To deepen my expertise in advanced Business Intelligence tools, Machine Learning, and statistical analysis techniques.

+In the future, I aim to apply these skills in healthcare-related work environments, helping to solve complex challenges in the industry.

 ## 👋🏻 **Connect with Me:**
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue?style=flat&logo=linkedin)](https://www.linkedin.com/in/javier-santuy-mu%C3%B1oz-55b257324/)